jijinbei/Office-Addin-React-Vite-Template/README.md

 # Office Add-in React Vite Template

-This is a template for developing an [Office.JS](https://learn.microsoft.com/en-us/office/dev/add-ins/) Excel add-in with **Vite** and **React 18**.
+This is a template for developing an [Office.JS](https://learn.microsoft.com/en-us/office/dev/add-ins/) **PowerPoint** add-in with **Vite** and **React 18**.
 The main advantage of using this template is a much faster development cycle.
 The development server starts in just 2-3 seconds and hot-reloaded changes are near instant.

 ## Key differences